andrewjfreyer/monitor/README.md

 * Does not require device pairing

-* Designed to run as service on a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) on Raspbian Jessie Lite Stretch.
+* Designed to run as service on a [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) on Raspbian  Lite Stretch.

 <h1>Summary</h1>